yisianlim/Chronicles_Of_Eden/README.md

 Remember to be careful, enemies are lurking in the map to hurt you.
 Make sure you defend yourself with the sword given to you!

 ## Installation and Setup Instructions
+To run the game, please git clone this repository and run the scene of Main Level.unity.

 ## Imported Assets
 * [Explosion Effect](https://assetstore.unity.com/packages/essentials/asset-packs/unity-particle-pack-73777)